Prime number theorem for regular Toeplitz subshifts: Introduction

+{In Section~\ref{s:SecPlNT} and Section~\ref{s:Sec4} we provide sketches of proofs of the exact analogues of Theorems~A and~B for a P$_l$NT for regular Toeplitz subshifts.}

-In Section~\ref{sec:nonconv} we prove a new non-conventional ergodic theorem:
+In Section~\ref{sec:nonconv} we prove a new {polynomial ergodic theorem}:

 for monic polynomials $P$ with positive integer coefficients for all symbolic minimal almost 1-1 extensions of odometers with a modified condition~\eqref{weyl2}.
-In Section~\ref{s:kwadrat} we provide a regular Toeplitz subshift which does not satisfy the non-conventional ergodic theorem for squares but it satisfies a PNT.
+In Section~\ref{s:kwadrat} we provide a regular Toeplitz subshift which does not satisfy the {polynomial ergodic theorem} for squares but it satisfies a PNT. {We refer again to \cite{Pa} for the first examples of strictly ergodic systems (of low complexity), where the Birkhoff ergodic averages along squares do not converge.}

-While Theorem~A confirms Working Conjecture for a subclass of odometers, we have been unable to confirm it for the whole class of odometers.
+While Theorem~A confirms {the Working Conjecture} for a subclass of odometers, we have been unable to confirm it for the whole class of odometers.
 Confirming Working Conjecture for the class of automorphisms with discrete spectrum seems to be the first step toward a possible general statement.
-In Appendix~\ref{s:dosturmu}, we provide a simple argument showing that in the classical symbolic models of irrational rotations given by Sturmian sequences, a PNT holds.
-The Sturmian systems are strictly ergodic and are almost 1-1 extensions of irrational rotations.
+In Appendix~\ref{s:dosturmu}, we provide a simple argument {showing that a PNT holds for all symbolic models of irrational rotations given by Sturmian sequences.} The Sturmian systems are strictly ergodic and are almost $1-1$ extensions of irrational rotations.